DanWaLes/age-verification/README.md

 It is not the job of [init systems](https://en.wikipedia.org/wiki/Init) such as SystemD to force asking for [DOB and other PII](https://itsfoss.com/news/systemd-age-verification/), regardless of jusristiction (where OS-level age verification may not even be required), then store it in plain text.
 This project seeks to address [project over-reaching](https://youtube.com/watch?v=07hfECzhzG0) and security issues.

 ## Scope
-The only goal of this project is to provide a secure age range API for regions requring self-declared age verification, as per OS-level self-declared age verification laws.
+The only goal of this project is to provide a secure age range API for regions requring OS-level age verification, as per OS-level age verification laws.
 There are inherent privacy and security issues around handeling age verification.

 The following laws require an OS-level self-declared age verification age range API and *will be implemented*:
 * [US - CA AB-1043](https://leginfo.legislature.ca.gov/faces/billNavClient.xhtml?bill_id=202520260AB1043)
 * [US - CO SB 26-051](https://leg.colorado.gov/bill_files/112795/download)

-The following laws require an OS-level forced-identification age verification age range API and *will not be implemented*:
+The following laws require an OS-level forced-identification age verification age range API and *will never be implemented* due to [past forced-identification incidents](#Privacy-and-security-issues):
 * [Brazil - Digital ECA](https://www.planalto.gov.br/ccivil_03/_ato2023-2026/2025/lei/L15211.htm)
 * [US - IL HB 5511](https://ilga.gov/documents/legislation/104/HB/PDF/10400HB5511lv.pdf)
 * [US - MI HB 1046](https://legislature.mi.gov/documents/2025-2026/billintroduced/House/pdf/2025-HIB-4429.pdf), [US - MI SB 191](https://www.legislature.mi.gov/documents/2025-2026/billintroduced/Senate/pdf/2025-SIB-0191.pdf)